-Teenagers are suffering from depression and anxiety in record-setting numbers.
-Stumped researchers, social scientists, and psychologists have only begun to investigate the causes, many of which they have linked to smart phone and social media use, but is that really it?
-Could be, seeing as how they’re growing up under a selfie spotlight – with images of perfection constantly loading in their devices – perpetuating the great lie that everyone else has it more together and better than they do.
+Stumped researchers, social scientists, and psychologists have only begun to investigate the causes, many of which they have linked to a smartphone and social media use, but is that really it?
+Could be, seeing as how they’re growing up under a selfie spotlight — with images of perfection constantly loading in their devices — perpetuating the great lie that everyone else has it more together and better than they do.

-Major universities have reported seeing a record number of students in their mental health clinic and counseling centers over the past few years, some so flooded they’re don’t know how to manage the constant influx.
+Even before the pandemic, major universities reported a record number of students in their mental health clinic and counseling centers over the past few years, some so flooded they don’t know how to manage the constant influx.

 So let me ask again, are we done yet?

-Even if you’re not “done,” your kids are
+Even if you’re not “done,” your teens are

-Our kids, that’s who.
-But at their tender age they’re too mentally ill-equipped to express that to parents and teachers, or even begin to admit that they need help.
-So they end up drinking, or self-medicating with antidepressants or stimulants.
+Our teens, that’s who.
+But at their tender age, they’re too mentally ill-equipped to express that to parents and teachers or even begin to admit that they need help.
+So they end up drinking or self-medicating with antidepressants or stimulants.
 (Did you know it’s become the ‘thing’ now to have ADHD medicine prescribed to you?)
 And sadly, some end up doing the one thing they know will make it stop.
 They will stop it themselves.

-We saw this recently when a young boy (only a sophomore) from Corona Del Mar High School in California committed suicide, and according to a now viral letter written by the high school principal of a neighboring school, a suicide note left alleging school pressures led to his death has given pause to the entire community, including school leaders and parents.
+We saw this recently when a young boy (only a sophomore) from Corona Del Mar High School in California died by suicide, and according to a now-viral letter written by the high school principal of a neighboring school, a suicide note left alleging school pressures led to his death has given pause to the entire community, including school leaders and parents.